aleshaleksey/fansys23/weapons-armour.md

 ### Weapon table

 This table gives a quick overview of weapons.
 For details on each weapon, see the weapon description.

-Since specific properties are an important part of how a weapon is used, it is advisable to read over the description of weapons the reader is thinking of using for their character.
+**NB**: Since specific properties are an important part of how a weapon is used, it is advisable to read over the description of weapons the reader is thinking of using for their character.
 Sometimes a weapon listed in the table represents several functionally similar historical weapons.
 Therefore if you do find your beloved katana, please check the entry for "falchion".

 Damage Key:
 - Bludgeoning: B